Glance in the shack

-The ZM-2 by Emtech tunes unbalance fed antennas (i.e. long wires, windowms, short wires) and balance fed antennas (i.e. dipols, loops, verticals) and tunes out coax fed antenna mismatches.
+The ZM-2 by Emtech tunes unbalance fed antennas (for example long wires, windowms, short wires) and balance fed antennas (for example dipols, loops, verticals) and tunes out coax fed antenna mismatches.
 It was also buyable from QRPproject.
 Does all the above at 80 thru 10 m, and usually much faster then other ATUs until 15 W maximal.
 In the ZM-2 there is visual SWR indicator.
 It is usable for output power until 15 W and from 80 until 10 m.

 You can use the ZM-2 in the field and at home in the shack.
 An evening project for many, maybe two evenings for others.
 Two big knobs for vernier tuning because the ZM-2 tunes so sharp.
 One large and one small toroid to wind.
 Very easy construction via pictorial drawings.
 All parts furnished, including a stick-on panel layout.
 Wire is furnished.
 Kit is complete, no other parts to try to find.
-Size is 13 cm x 7 cm x 4 cm.
+Size is 13 × 7 × 4 cm.

-Tuner for multiband Fuchs antenna by Frank Lamprecht, DL7AQT
+Tuner for multiband Fuchs antenna, Frank Lamprecht, DL7AQT

 The Fuchs Antenna got its name from the Austrian radio amateur named Fuchs, who first decribed it in 1928.
 It was a monoband endfeed half wave dipole.
-The length of the antenna should be a λ/2 or a multiple of it.
+The length of the antenna should be a ½ λ or a multiple of it.
 For 3.5 MHz you need about 41 m.

-These tuner for a multiband antenna was design by Frank Lamprecht, DL7AQT, and first published from the DL-QRP-AG in the German QRP magazine "QRP-Report" in 2002.
-You can match any endfeeded antenna wire with Frank's development on all bands between 10 and 80 m!
+These tuner for a multiband antenna was design by Frank Lamprecht, DL7AQT, and published 2002 in the QRP-Report.
+You can match any endfeeded antenna wire there development on all bands between 10 and 80 m!
 A short description of this from QRPproject buyable antenna is available.

 The antenna tuner ZM-2 by Emtech do not matchs antennas with a low feet point impedance.
 In addition it is practical unusable for 160 m.
 Hence Peter, DL2FI, looked around in the WWW and make some experiments.
 Based on the informations by Charlie Lofgren, W6JJZ, and Lloyd Butler, VK5BR, the ZM-4 originated from the ZM-2, which is buyable from QRPproject.
 It is usable from 160 until 10 m and matchs also antennas with a very high and very low feet point impedance.
 However the mechanical design (wiring by the ZM-2) was simplified by courtesy of a printed circuit board.

-Multiband vertical using the Fibreglass Telescope Tower FTT by Walter Spieth, DK9SQ
+Multiband vertical using the Fibreglass Telescope Tower FTT, Walter Spieth, DK9SQ

 I live in a multi-family house with 3 floors.
 Since I do not have the possibility for the use of a constantly structured antenna, I use a diagonal vertical antenna on my balcony.